Chrysler Pacifica (minivan): Powertrains

 The Pacifica uses a new revision of the 3.6 L Pentastar V6 engine, and is produced with two powertrains: gasoline-only and plug-in hybrid, the latter marketed as Pacifica Hybrid.

-The plug-in hybrid version uses a 16-kWh lithium-ion battery, located under the floor under the second row of seats (the hybrid is not available with all-wheel drive, eight-passenger seating, Stow'n'Go seating or vacuum), with an all-electric range of 33 mi before switching back to using the gasoline engine.
+The plug-in hybrid version uses a 16-kWh lithium-ion battery, located under the floor under the second row of seats, with an all-electric range of 33 mi before switching to the gasoline engine.
 The battery can be fully recharged in two hours using a 240-volt plug-in system.
+The hybrid is not available with all-wheel drive, eight-passenger seating, Stow'n'Go seating, or vacuum.

 The gasoline-only version of the Pacifica minivan went on sale in mid-2016; the plug-in hybrid version, in 2017.
-Chrysler expected the plug-in hybrid model to achieve a fuel economy of at least 80 miles per gallon equivalent, and on December 1, 2016, the EPA announced the minivan achieved 84 MPGe.
+Chrysler expected the plug-in hybrid model to achieve a fuel economy of at least 80 miles per gallon equivalent, and on December 1, 2016, the EPA announced the minivan achieved 84 miles per gallon gasoline equivalent.